toontownretro/libotp/README.md

 # libotp
-A C++ reverse engineering of libotp, a library used between the MMO games: Toontown Online, and Pirates of the Carribean Online.
-This is where the nametag, margins, and settings code is stored.
+Originally a reverse engineering of libotp, a library used between the MMO games: Toontown Online, and Pirates of the Carribean Online.
+This is where the nametag, margins, and movement code is stored.